johanndgzmn/awswebsiteseo/README.md

     - Use getStaticPaths for Dynamic Routes
         - For dynamic pages (e.g., /posts/[id].js), use getStaticPaths to generate static paths at build time.
 3. Run using: npm run dev or npm start

-## How to verify if it is actually working:
-Run